Skip to main content

 Credit: Marleen van den Neste

-The International Brain Tumour Alliance (IBTA) and NCI-CONNECT co-hosted the Fourth Biennial World Summit of Brain Tumour Patient Advocates at the National Institutes of Health (NIH) in Bethesda, Maryland, October 9 to 12, 2019.
-The IBTA is an NCI-CONNECT advocacy partner, which means the organization shares a common concern for improving the outcomes of patients with rare adult central nervous system (CNS) tumors through awareness and education.
+The International Brain Tumour Alliance (IBTA) and NCI-CONNECT co-hosted the Fourth Biennial World Summit of Brain Tumour Patient Advocates at NIH in Bethesda, Maryland on October 9-12, 2019.
+The IBTA is an NCI-CONNECT advocacy partner, which means the organization shares a common concern for improving the outcomes of adult patients with rare central nervous system (CNS) tumors through awareness and education.

-The three-day summit included presentations, work groups and panel discussions focused on understanding current treatments and care, the important role of patient advocates in the brain tumor community, and what matters most to brain tumor patients and caregivers.
-Kathy Oliver, chair and co-director of the IBTA, kicked off the summit by unifying participants to a common goal: To significantly improve outcomes for brain tumor patients through greater collaboration, greater knowledge and greater hope.
+The three-day summit included presentations, working groups, and panel discussions focused on understanding current treatments and care, the important role of patient advocates in the brain tumor community, and what matters most to brain tumor patients and caregivers.
+Kathy Oliver, chair and co-director of the IBTA, kicked off the summit by unifying participants to a common goal: to significantly improve outcomes for brain tumor patients through greater collaboration, greater knowledge, and greater hope.

 Day 1: Treatment and Patient Care Updates

-On the first day of the summit, Mark Gilbert, M.D., chair of the Neuro-Oncology Branch (NOB) at NCI, and co-leader of NCI-CONNECT, presented an overview of brain tumor treatment and research at NOB.
-Dr. Gilbert spoke about the unique challenges people with brain tumors face, and current treatments and clinical trial benefits and risks.
+On the first day of the summit, Mark Gilbert, M.D., chair of the NCI Center for Cancer Research's Neuro-Oncology Branch (NOB) and co-leader of NCI-CONNECT, presented an overview of the NOB's brain tumor treatment and research.
+Dr. Gilbert spoke about the unique challenges people with brain tumors face, current treatments and clinical trials, and benefits and risks.

-“Brain tumors affect the core of who people are and often, it is a diagnosis people live with for the rest of their life.
+“Brain tumors affect the core of who people are, and it is often a diagnosis that people live with for the rest of their life.
 So, there is a distinct impact on the patient and family,” shared Dr. Gilbert.
 “It is also a difficult disease to treat.”
 The NOB aims to address these challenges and improve the treatment and outcomes for patients with brain tumors.

 Experts answered questions from the audience at the IBTA World Summit